ddavef/retouched/setup.md

 ## Redirecting the flash games and Touchy to use the self-hosted server

 ### Easy Way
+1. Create the directory `ignore` in the project root directory.
+2. Put `Touchy.1.7.apk` in it (make sure the name is exactly that).
+3. Find out your private IP address[1].
+4. Run `python3 touchy_patcher.py` and put in your private IP when it asks for it.
-Try the modified version of the app `Touchy.1.7-modified.apk` and install it according to Step 3.
+5. Install the modified Touchy APK from the `signed` directory in `ignore` according to Step 3.

-(delete the original before installing the modified one)
-(modify the commands to accomodate the different name)
-Change your computer's private IP address to `192.168.1.115` (depends on your OS, there are many tutorials online).
-**Make sure your subnet mask is 255.255.255.0**
+[1]
+#### Windows:

+Run `ipconfig` in a terminal or command prompt.
+Look for the `IPv4 Address` entry.

+#### Linux:

+Run `ifconfig` in a terminal or command prompt.
+Look for the `inet` entry.

+#### macOS:

+Run `ifconfig` in a terminal or command prompt.
+Look for the `inet` entry.

+It should be something like 192.168.1.100.
+Make sure the private IP address is from your main network adapter.

-Then modify the hosts file on your computer:
+**Then modify the hosts file on your computer:**

 #### Windows: